nolus-protocol/nolus-money-market/README.md

    contractAddress = contract.contractAddress;
    ```

    This **contractAddress** variable is our entry point to the contract.
-When we send an exacute or query message, we give this address to the methods.
+When we send an execute or query message, we give this address to the methods.

-4. How to send a execute message:
+4. How to send an execute message:

    ```ts
    const addFeederMsg = {